kadimetla/doc-adk-training/training/module15-intro-to-multi-agent-systems/README.md

 #### 2. **LLM-Driven Delegation (Agent Transfer)**
 This is the most dynamic form of collaboration.
 A parent `LlmAgent` can be instructed to analyze a user's request and then **transfer** control of the conversation to the most appropriate `sub_agent`.

+> **Analogy: The Call Transfer**
+> Think of Agent Transfer like a call transfer at a switchboard.
+The initial receptionist (the router agent) understands your need and connects you to the right department (the specialist agent).
+Once the call is transferred, the receptionist is no longer part of that conversation; the specialist now has direct control and continues the interaction with you.

 For this to work:
 *   The parent agent needs a clear `instruction` on how to route tasks.
 *   Each sub-agent needs a good `description` of its capabilities so the parent agent's LLM can make an informed choice.